troppes/kubelab/web/README.md

 npm run build
 ```

 This process outputs the App in the `release` folder.
 The custom server is added to the `release` folder under the name server.js.
 The app can be locally server by using `npm server`. !Warning!
-This functions expects the .env files to not contain any comments.
+The function expects the .env files to not contain any comments.

 ## Certificates